 How can you help consumers recycle product packaging correctly?

-We are committed to raising awareness and informing our consumers about the right way to dispose and recycle our product packaging, including by labeling.
+We are committed to raising awareness and informing our consumers about the right way to dispose and recycle our product packaging, including by on-pack labeling.
 Consumers have a vital role to play in improving recycling rates and we will engage them through educational campaigns on responsible consumer behavior.
 We will do this through our brands and through our corporate communications channels.

 What about micro-plastics in bottled water?